h2oai/h2o-3/h2o-docs/src/product/flow.rst

    :alt: Confusion Matrix example

-**ROC Curve**: (DL, GLM, DRF) Graph representing the ratio of true positives to false positives.
+**ROC Curve**: (DRF) A `ROC Curve <https://en.wikipedia.org/wiki/Receiver_operating_characteristic>`__  is a graph that represents the ratio of true positives to false positives.
+(For more information, refer to the Linear Digressions `podcast <http://lineardigressions.com/episodes/2017/1/29/rock-the-roc-curve>`__ describing ROC Curves.)
 To view a specific threshold, select a value from the drop-down **Threshold** list.
 To view any of the following details, select it from the drop-down **Criterion** list:

 -  Max f1
 -  Max f2